Front porch campaign: Benjamin Harrison

 Benjamin Harrison took inspiration from Garfield and ran his own front porch campaign in Indianapolis in 1889.
 During this time over 350,000 people came to visit his home, many offering gifts.
 Harrison gave speeches which spoke of highly protected tariffs along with offering support to union soldiers.
 He gained a huge support from soldiers who sought protection of their homes and family.
 During this time the infamous Jim Crow Laws were being set in place.
-To combat, Harrison hosted many African Americans to which he pledged to protect their rights.
+To combat, Harrison hosted many African Americans to whom he pledged to protect their rights.
 Harrison went on to win the presidential election with 233 electoral votes despite Grover Cleveland winning the popular vote with only 168 electoral votes.